dcpedit/mod-mmm/README.md

 ![modmmm-11](https://user-images.githubusercontent.com/800930/232109607-c60fbea1-3cc1-49ef-b7e6-3e4ca23203c4.jpg)
 ![modmmm-10](https://user-images.githubusercontent.com/800930/232109664-8749dece-aa71-459b-9a81-3c33fcf8f381.jpg)

 Remove the steel backplate from the case if you haven't already.
-If you have a Model M with the smaller PCB, you will need to clip away the plastic holder to make room for the larger footprint of the daughterboard.
+If you have a Model M that came with a smaller PCB, you will need to clip away the plastic bracket to make room for the larger footprint of the daughterboard.
 Make sure the clamp on the FFC connector is lifted up, insert the FFC cable, and press the clamp back down.
 Place the daughterboard into position inside the case bottom.
 I don't have a good way to secure it to the case (I'm reluctant to drill holes), so a piece of tape or double-sided adhesive foam will do for now.

 Put the steel backplate with mounted PCB back into place, and connect the other end of the FFC cable to the main board.
 At this point, you can install your switches and keycaps, screw the case back together, and be done!

 BUT, after some testing, I noticed that my Kailh Box White switches were not very stable.
 This is probably due to the fact they they were 3 pin switches instead of 5, and the hot swap sockets didn't grip the switch pins that tightly.
 This is why I opted to make a switch plate to better hold the switches in place.
 This also meant I had to cut 3.5mm thick foam (technically 2mm + 1.5mm) to act as a spacer between the PCB and the switch plate.

 Unfortunately, there was not enough room in the case to house a single switch plate that spanned the entire board, so I had to break the plate up into smaller sections (9 total), which ended up working pretty well.
 The Esc key had its own little 1u switch plate, so the stability still wasn't great, but it'll have to do.
 I also messed up the foam spacing for the top row, so I had to cut it off as a separate piece.
 This is fixed in the repo version, which is in the `plate-ansi` directory.
+Plates for other layouts need to be created.

 ![modmmm-9](https://user-images.githubusercontent.com/800930/232112496-89a89cb3-0163-47f3-b9e9-8124393ee40b.jpg)